 - Histiocytosis X

 - Langerhans cell granulomatosis

 - Letterer-Siwe disease

 - Type II histiocytosis

-This is a rare disease, and not many doctors have experience treating it.
-At Seattle Children's, our doctors and other members of your child's team have worked with many children with histiocytosis.
-We can offer the latest treatments for your child.
+Langerhans cell histiocytosis is a rare disease, and not many doctors have experience treating it.
+This is why in the United States most children with the disorder receive treatment at centers, like Seattle Children’s, that have special experience with children’s cancers and blood disorders.
+At Seattle Children’s, our doctors and other members of your child’s team have worked with many children with histiocytosis.

-Children’s blood disorders program brings together experts from more than 20 subspecialties to provide diagnostic services and treatments, including the very latest options.
-The team of pediatric hematologists, nurse practitioners, physician assistants, nurses, child life specialists, and chaplains partner with you to provide expert, family-centered care and compassionate support.
-We help you understand your child’s health and treatment options because you, your child and your family are an important part of the care team.
+Seattle Children’s Cancer and Blood Disorders Center brings together experts from more than 20 subspecialties to provide diagnostic services and treatments, including the very latest options.
+The team of pediatric oncologists, nurse practitioners, physician assistants, nurses, Child Life specialists, social workers, and chaplains partner with you to provide expert, family-centered care and compassionate support.
+We help you understand your child’s health and treatment options because you, your child, and your family are an important part of the care team.

-Because Children’s doctors take part in national and international research studies, and often lead them, Children’s can offer new treatment options that many other hospitals cannot give their patients.
+Because Seattle Children’s doctors take part in national and international research studies, and often lead them, we can offer new treatment options that many other hospitals cannot give their patients.

-Read more about Langerhans’ Cell Histiocytosis on the Seattle Children’s web site.
+Read more on the Seattle Children’s website about: